oracle/db-sharding/container-based-sharding-deployment/README.md

 ## Preparation Steps for running Oracle Globally Distributed Database in Linux Containers
 **Note :** All Steps or Commands in this guide must be run as `root` or with a `sudo` user.
 * Before you proceed, complete the following prerequisites for your platform:
-  * If you are using Oracle Linux 7, then install Docker.
-    * If you are using an Oracle Linux 7 system, then you must install [Docker Engine](https://docs.oracle.com/en/operating-systems/oracle-linux/docker/).
-    * Install `docker-engine` and `docker-cli` using yum command.
-    ```bash
-    yum-config-manager --enable ol7_addons
-    yum install docker-engine docker-cli
-    yum start docker
-    systemctl enable --now docker
-    ```
-  * If you are using Oracle Linux 8, then Install Podman.
+  * If you are using Oracle Linux 8 or higher, then Install Podman.
-    * You must install and configure [Podman release 4.6.1 or later](https://docs.oracle.com/en/learn/intro_podman/index.html#introduction) or later on Oracle Linux 8.9 or later to run Oracle Globally Distributed Database on Podman.
+    * You must install and configure [Podman release 4.9.4 or later](https://docs.oracle.com/en/learn/intro_podman/index.html#introduction) or later on Oracle Linux 8.10 or later to run Oracle Globally Distributed Database on Podman.
     * You need to install `podman-docker` utility using dnf command.
       ```bash
       # Enable the Oracle Linux 8 AppStream repository